 For most of the world’s people and for many in the United States, equal opportunity is a cruel joke.
 No one who grows up in a violent neighborhood and receives a substandard education truly has equal opportunity.
 Still, eliminating the traditional fault lines of discrimination is an important first step.

 A promise of equal opportunity is meaningless without the means, economically and otherwise, to be on a truly equal footing.
 A child brought up in poverty and exposed to an inferior education does not have the same opportunity as a child of wealth who is handed the opportunity at a first-rate education.
 The mere fact that some disadvantaged people will pull themselves up by their bootstraps does not excuse excessive inequality in a system dedicated to equal opportunity for all.
-Opportunity in fact refers to an economic ideal in which every child has an equal opportunity to attain any degree or position based solely merit and not on advantages of birth or other circumstance.
+Opportunity in fact refers to an economic ideal in which every child has an equal opportunity to attain any degree or position based solely on merit, and not on advantages of birth or other circumstances.

 Real